nathan-cool/ExpenseEase/README.md

 ### Agile

-The Agile methodology was employed to plan and manage the development of the Django Expense Organizer project.
+The Agile methodology was employed to plan and manage the development of the ExpenseEase project.
 GitHub was used as the primary tool to demonstrate the Agile approach.

 User Stories were then created as GitHub Issues, linked to the Epics.
 Custom issue templates were used to ensure consistency and clarity in describing the User Stories.
-Each User Story followed a specific format, including a title, description.
+Each User Story followed a specific format, including a title, and description.

 A link to my Kanban board can be found [here](https://github.com/users/nathan-cool/projects/2/views/1?pane=issue&itemId=55533266)